joy6543/Enviro-Project-Leader-and-Followers/README.md

 ## How to run and/or use the project:

 Assuming that docker is already installed.
-Run the following command on command prompt/ terminal:
+Run the following command on Command prompt/ Terminal:

 ```docker run -p80:80 -p8765:8765 -v $PWD:/source -it klavins/enviro:v1.61 bash```